-We will repair cracks exceeding 1/8 inch in width one time only during the Warranty Period.
+We will repair cracks exceeding 1/8 inch in width one time only during the first year of the Warranty Period.

-Defects seen in natural light which appear during the Warranty Period such as nail pops, blisters in tape, or other blemishes.
+Defects seen in natural light which appear during the first year of the Warranty Period such as nail pops, blisters in tape, or other blemishes.